-- 1. Lay the cable out straight. - Unscrew the Hand Screw on the drive unit front end (inside wire feed compartment - Item 3) until tip of screw no longer protrudes into Gun Adapter opening as seen from front of machine.
-(See Figure A.4) - 3.
-Insert the male end of gun cable into the Gun Adapter (Item 2) through the opening in front panel.
-Make sure connector is fully inserted and tighten Hand Screw.

-4. Connect the Gun Trigger Connector from the gun and cable to the mating Receptacle inside the compartment located left on the Front Panel - Item 1.
-Make sure that the keyways are aligned, insert and tighten retaining ring.
+- 1. Lay the cable out straight. - 2.
+Unscrew the Hand Screw on the drive unit front end (inside wire feed compartment) until tip of screw no longer protrudes into Gun Adapter opening as seen from front of machine.
+(See Figure A.4) - Insert the male end of gun cable into the Gun Adapter through the opening in front panel.
+Make sure connector is fully inserted and tighten Hand Screw. - 4.
+Connect the Gun Trigger Connector from the gun and cable to the mating Receptacle inside the compartment located left just inside the opening on the Front Panel.
+Make sure that the keyways are